GMC Sierra Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a GMC Sierra are $1,258 a year including full coverage.
-Comprehensive insurance costs around $240, collision insurance costs $400, and liability is $460.
-Liability-only coverage costs around $510 a year, and high-risk coverage costs $2,720 or more.
-Teenage drivers pay the highest rates at up to $4,852 a year.
+The average insurance prices for a GMC Sierra are $1,258 every 12 months including full coverage.
+Comprehensive insurance costs around $240 each year, collision costs $400, and liability insurance is $460.
+Liability-only coverage costs around $510 a year, with high-risk coverage costing $2,720 or more.
+Teenage drivers cost the most to insure at $4,852 a year or more.

 Average premium for full coverage: $1,258

-Prices include $500 policy deductibles, bodily injury liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all Sierra models.
+Prices are based on $500 physical damage deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and Sierra models.

-For the average 40-year-old driver, GMC Sierra insurance prices range from as low as $510 for your basic liability-only policy to the much higher price of $2,720 for a driver who has had serious violations or accidents.
+For the average 40-year-old driver, GMC Sierra insurance rates go from the cheapest price of $510 for liability-only coverage to a high rate of $2,720 for a driver who has had serious violations or accidents.

-The ranges above highlight why everyone should compare rates quotes for a specific zip code and risk profile, instead of making a decision based on average rates.
+The examples above highlight why all drivers should compare rates quotes for a specific zip code and their own driving history, rather than relying on average rates.

 Use the form below to get customized rates for your location.